ABbiodiversity/recurring/offset/README.md

 NOTE: CRS related warnings are due to [PROJ4 vs PROJ6](https://stackoverflow.com/questions/63727886/proj4-to-proj6-upgrade-and-discarded-datum-warnings) discrepancies when using GDAL > 3 because the `+datum=` part is deprecated.

+### Step 4.
+Calculate offsets

-__Step 4.__ Calculate offsets: A is the known or estimated area of survey, p is availability given presence, q is detectability given avaibalility.
+`A` is the known or estimated area of survey, `p` is availability given presence, `q` is detectability given avaibalility.

 ```R
 o <- make_off(spp, x)